-- all assets are allocated to operating and reportable segments other than interest in an associate, financial assets at FVTOCI, deposit and prepayment for a life insurance, certain property, plant and equipment, certain right-of-use assets, amount due from an associate, certain other receivables, deposits and prepayments of the corporate offices, pledged bank deposit and certain bank balances and cash; and - all liabilities are allocated to operating and reportable segments other than deposits and accrued charges of the corporate offices, amounts due to related parties and lease liabilities.
-Deferred tax liabilities related to the fair value adjustments are allocated to the hotel operations segment.
+- all assets are allocated to operating and reportable segments other than interest in an associate, certain property, plant and equipment, certain right-of-use assets, amount due from an associate, certain other receivables, deposits and prepayments of the corporate offices, pledged bank deposit and certain bank balances and cash; - all liabilities are allocated to operating and reportable segments other than deposits and accrued charges of the corporate offices, amounts due to related parties and lease liabilities.
+Deferred tax liabilities related to the fair value adjustments are allocated to the hotel operations segment; and - due to the change in internal organisation during the year, the composition of the assets in reportable segments has been changed.
+The Group's asset by reportable segment for the year ended 31st July, 2021 has been restated to reflect the change.